 Computer users who regularly work in different locations that require specific network connection settings are used to change network settings like the network adapters IP address, gateway or DNS servers quite frequently.

 The network management software Network Switcher offers a better solution to manually changing network settings.
-It can store multiple network profiles allowing the user to switch between network profiles easily whenever the need arises.
+It can store multiple network profiles allowing you to switch between network profiles easily with a couple of clicks whenever the need arises.

 Each profile that is created in Network Switcher contains two network connections that contain various networking parameters including the IP address, DNS servers, the subnet mask and the default gateway.
 It is furthermore possible to enable the option to obtain IP addresses from DHCP servers.